-The team (Poco a Poco and Lakeside Foodbank) would like to begin with growing vegetables that are healthy for kidney patients, since not all of these foods are available in the villages.
-These are the foods we have been told are recommended for kidney patients - foods that we will be trying to grow in our two new growing locations - one in Mezcala and one in San Nicholas, using Huerto boxes.
+CreSer (Grow.
+Crate.
+Believe.), is growing vegetables and fruit that are healthy for kidney patients (since not all of these foods are available in the villages).
+These are the foods we have been told are recommended for kidney patients - foods that they will be trying to grow in their San Pedro location, using Huerto boxes.

-May 2022: First we are going to try and grow these vegetables and later fruit, that are recommended for renal patients (to keep sodium, phosphorous and potassium intake as low as possible).
-Of course, ideally, we would like to get organic seeds, but we will take anything to get started!
+May 2022: CreSer are going to try and grow these vegetables and later fruit, that are recommended for renal patients (to keep sodium, phosphorous and potassium intake as low as possible).
+Ideally, they would like to get organic seeds, but they will take anything to get started!